New to Telerik Reporting? Download free 30-day trial

 On loading the page with the HTML5 Viewer, the viewer sends a request to the Reporting REST service to cache a viewer with an unique clientId;

-The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service;
+The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for information about visible parameters;

 The viewer sends a request for creating a document with appropriate rendering format.
 The service adds a cache entry for the document with an unique documentId for the current instanceId;